Do you have trouble with....

 Don't struggle with painful uncomfortable feet, call for advice or to make an appointment.

+I am fully qualified and insured, all common foot problems are treated, for example, corns, calluses, ingrown toenails etc. A nail cutting service is available too.
 All instruments used are thoroughly sterilised using ultrasonic cleaning and then autoclave sterilisation for your protection against infection.

 Taking care of all your foot care needs including -

 Many clients book regular appointments of between 6 and 8 weeks but some request a visit on an 'as and when needed' basis.

 When you have diabetes your feet require a little extra care and attention.
 Diabetes can damage the nerve endings and the blood vessels in your feet, making you less likely to notice when your feet have been injured.